caplanhook/family-stories/SUBMISSION.md

 ## 3. What would this look like with 5 engineers and 3 months?

-**North star: Weekly Active Rate** — the share of subscribers who record and send a story in a given week (active ÷ subscribed).
+**North star: Weekly Active Rate** — the share of users who record and send a story in a given week (active ÷ subscribed).
 The product is a weekly ritual, so weekly-active measures habit formation.

 **Supporting metrics**
 - **Quality guardrail:** "Sounds like her": share of family recipients who rate a story as sounding like the storyteller.
 If this drops, we have failed the "most important thing".